laureny17/appreader-frontend/api-spec.md

 **Requirements:**

 - Caller is admin.
-- Target user is not already admin.
+- Target user is not already an admin.

 **Effects:**